-People with relapsing-remitting MS may find that their symptoms get worse gradually with each attack.
+People with RRMS may find that their symptoms get worse gradually with each attack.
 In some cases, they may get better for months or years at a time.
 In other cases, symptoms may remain after an attack and get worse with time.

-After having relapsing-remitting MS, most people will progress into secondary progressive MS. The symptoms will get worse over time, and they may stop experiencing relapses or remissions.
+After having RRMS, most people will progress into SPMS.
+The symptoms will get worse over time, and they may stop experiencing relapses or remissions.

-In advanced or end-stage MS, more severe symptoms occur.
+In the rare cases when the condition progresses to become advanced or end-stage MS, more severe symptoms occur.
 Muscle weakness can lead to a loss of mobility, and the person may start to have serious cognitive problems.

 A person with advanced or end-stage MS may lose their physical independence and require continuous care.

 MS affects each person differently, so the progression of the disease and its symptoms can be unpredictable, even for someone who has had the disease for some time.